woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 1. The product image cannot be opened in a lightbox once the mini-extension has stacked additional images over it.
 2. The image zooming feature included with WooCommerce is not compatible with the swapping/compositing techniques introduced by the mini-extension.
 When a Composite Product includes Scenarios with the **Overlay Image** Scenario Action, the image zooming feature of the Composite Product is disabled.
+3. The plugin works with themes that declare support for the `wc-product-gallery-slider` feature.

 == Installation ==

 Composite Products - Conditional Images:

-1. Requires the official [WooCommerce Composite Products](https://woocommerce.com/products/composite-products/?aff=46147&cid=5972457) extension.
+1. Requires the official [WooCommerce Composite Products](https://woocommerce.com/products/composite-products/) extension.
 Before installing this plugin, please ensure that you are running the latest versions of both **WooCommerce** and **WooCommerce Composite Products**.
 2. Only works with themes that declare support for the `wc-product-gallery-slider` feature.